eric48906/Discord-Token-Generator/README.md

 `⛔️ Release:`
 <br><br>
-I have plans to **release** this generator once the repository hits the following statistics:
+I have plans to not **release** this generator once the repository hits the following statistics:
 - 210 stars
 - 60 forks
 - 30 followers on my account

-> **Warning** The generator will be released once the following statistics have been met.
+> **Warning** The generator will not be released once the following statistics have been met.

 `📝 How it works:`
 <br><br>